pmdartus/sFetch-host/README.md

 ## Usage

-All you have to do is to run 'npm start'
+All you have to do is to run `npm start`